We Bought a Zoo: Plot

-Benjamin learns that Katherine bequeathed him an investment account with instructions to use the money wisely while listening to his heart.
-Duncan advises him to walk away and start over with the money, but Benjamin decides to use the money for the repairs.

-Dylan, unhappy about having to stay, confronts his father and they have a heated argument.
-They reconcile the next morning and Dylan admits he misses Lily.
-Benjamin tells Dylan his favorite motto: that you only need 20 seconds of courage for something great to happen.
-Benjamin realizes that instead of trying to start over by forgetting his wife, he should accept that she will always be a part of him.
-Dylan, following his father's advice, confesses his love to Lily, and she forgives him.
+Benjamin learns that Katherine bequeathed him an investment account, instructing him to use the money wisely while listening to his heart.
+Despite Dylan's protests, Benjamin decides to use the money to repair the zoo, leading to a heated argument between the two.
+The next morning, Dylan admits he misses Lily.
+Benjamin realizes that instead of trying to start over by forgetting Katherine, he should accept that she will always be a part of him.
+Following his father's advice, Dylan confesses his feelings to Lily, who forgives him.

 Prior to the zoo's grand opening, the facility passes a stringent inspection by Ferris, who grudgingly wishes them good luck.
-They learn that the worst rainstorm in 100 years may wash out the zoo's grand opening.
-Fortunately, the weather clears by the morning of the grand opening, but they are disappointed when it appears that no one is visiting.
+They learn that a severe rainstorm is approaching.
+Fortunately, the weather clears by the morning of the opening, but they are disappointed when it appears that no one is visiting.

-Dylan discovers that a fallen tree has blocked the access road with a large crowd of visitors waiting behind it.
-The staff help everyone climb over the tree, and the attendance is so high that they run out of tickets.
-Benjamin and Kelly set out to find more and end up face to face in a shed, where Kelly admits that she has a crush on Benjamin and they kiss.
+Dylan discovers that a fallen tree has blocked the access road; a large crowd of visitors is waiting behind it.
+The staff help everyone climb over the tree, leading to attendance so high that they run out of tickets.
+When Benjamin and Kelly go to retrieve more tickets from the shed, Kelly admits that she has feelings for Benjamin, and they kiss.

-Benjamin takes Dylan and Rosie to the restaurant where he met Katherine.
-He tells them the story of how he worked up the nerve to approach her table with "20 seconds of insane courage."
-He visualizes her at the table, and asks why such an amazing woman would talk to someone like him.
-She responds, "Why not?".
+Benjamin later takes Dylan and Rosie to the restaurant where he met Katherine and visualizes her sitting in front of him as he tells them the story of how he found the confidence to approach her table.